kingrando/blog/content/notes/202006061212-JNCIA-Junos-Operational-Monitoring-Monitoring-Options.md

   * `show chassis hardware`
 * Displays operational status and utilization details of the routing engines
   * `show chassis routing-engine`
+* Display the contents of the front panel screen
+  * `show chassis craft-interface`

 ## Monitoring Device Traffic